ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_3.md

 Before we can bind Ankor properties to UI components we need references to them in our controller.
 In order to do so we need to specify the type of our component (`Node` being the most general one) and name it exactly like its id attribute in [`tasks.fxml`][2].
-Adding the `@FXML` annotation makes it explicit that there is magic happening in the background.
+Adding the [`@FXML`][5] annotation makes it explicit that this field is defined in the markup.

 In this step we want to hide and show the footer based on the number of uncompleted tasks, as in the reference implementation of TodoMVC.
-This means we need to access the footer (which has actually two parts).
+This means we need to access the footer.
 Its ids are `footerTop` and `footerBottom`, so we'll need those two fields in our controller:

     :::java
     @FXML
     public Node footerTop;
     @FXML
     public Node footerBottom;